HanishAcharla/Apple-Disease-Classification/README.md

 GitHub Link to test the code with a website user interface.
-Clone the repository and run it on your local machine for testing. https://github.com/HanishAcharla/TSA-Nationals-SoftwareDev-Website.git
+Clone the repository and run it on your local machine for testing.

+https://github.com/HanishAcharla/TSA-Nationals-SoftwareDev-Website.git

+The website is built with flask for optimal ML integration, so use

+python3 app.py

+in the terminal to run the website locally.